that makes one of us

 National Rankings: The rankings for offense and defense are based on scoring (yardage statistics are inherently flawed).
 These are simply raw numbers without any adjustments for opponent, garbage time, or anything else.
 The data is from TeamRankings and includes only games between two FBS teams.

-    Points Per Possession: The 2 charts show the raw data for offense and defense.
+FEI Details: Here are the FEI numbers for Michigan ( Football Outsiders FEI ).
+Points Per Possession: The 2 charts show the raw data for offense and defense with the number of possessions adjusted for "kneel downs" at the half or end-of-game (maximum deduction = 2).
 The charts both indicate significant improvement in each subsequent game.
 Of course, this may be due in great measure to the fact that the opponent has been weaker in each subsequent game.

 Using Scoring Offense and Scoring Defense National Rankings for the past 5 years (FBS AQ teams only), this table shows the percentage of teams that finish the season with a +WLM and a +5 WLM.
 For example, teams that finished in the Top 40 in both offense and defense had a 100% chance to be +WLM and an 82% chance to be +5 WLM (9-4 or better).

 Not a whole lot going in the recruiting world over the past couple weeks, but there is a new addition to the big board: the "POINTS" column, which is simply the product of number of commits times star average.
 Hopefully this adds a little more clarity to the rankings; as you can see below, Michigan and Notre Dame are well ahead of the field and Ohio State has some separation from the pack at large.
 Then there's Minnesota.
 Never change, Gophers.
 Changes since the last rankings:

 9-11-12: Indiana picks up Jordan Heiderman.

 9-20-12: Ohio State picks up Tyquan Lewis.